 - 8.1.
 Subject to any provisions regarding waiting lists in Liverpool Authority co-ordinated admission scheme, Liverpool College will operate a waiting list.
-Where in any year Liverpool College receives more applications for places than there are places available, a waiting list will operate for the rest of the academic year until July 2022.
+Where in any year Liverpool College receives more applications for places than there are places available, a waiting list will operate for the rest of the academic year until July 2024.
 This will be maintained by Liverpool College and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application. - 8.2.
-The waiting list will not be banded.
-Only the oversubscription criteria will apply.
 In the event that a vacancy arises, all applicants on the waiting list will be ranked against the oversubscription criteria and the place allocated accordingly.
 In the event that a place needs to be allocated via a random allocation process, all applicants considered under that criterion will be included in a fresh round of random allocation. - 8.3 Except for admission to Year 12 and 13, in the event that place(s) remain to be allocated after oversubscription criteria (i) to (iv) are applied as outlined above, place(s) will be allocated under criteria (v) and (vi) as outlined above in the following way: if there is 1 place available it will be allocated under criterion (v) on the basis of random allocation.
 If there are 2 or more places available, 50% of the available places would be allocated to applicants under criterion (v) via random allocation and the remainder of the places allocated on the basis of random allocation to applicants under criterion (vi). - 8.4.
 Waiting lists will apply for all years.

-&lt;sup>13 See appendix A to this policy for further detail on the random allocation procedure
+&lt;sup>16 See appendix A to this policy for further detail on the random allocation procedure